JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 }
 ```

-This extrinsic is quite similar to the `Permill` ersion with one notable difference.
+This extrinsic is quite similar to the `Permill` version with one notable difference.
 Because `U16F16` handles numbers greater than one, overflow is possible, and we need to handle it.
 The error handling here is straightforward, the important part is just that you remember to do it.

+This example has shown the fundamentals of substrate-fixed, but this library has much more to offer as we'll see in the compounding interest example.

 ### Manual Accumulator